ehsankharazmi/PINN-COVID/README.md

 ## Running the Codes

 In each folder for different datasets, there are two Python codes for each model: one with the term `_training` and one with the term `_PostProcess`.
 The `training` code runs the corresponding model to infere the parameters/dynamics and saves the results.
 Each time the code is run, the results are saved in a separate folder.
 The `PostPocess` code computes the mean and std of the results from `training`.
+The  computationally expensive part of the simulation is running the  `training` codes, especially that for each case and each dateset, we run this code at least 10 times to compute the corresponding uncertainties.
+The run time strongly depends on the computational power of the machine on which the code is running.

 ## Reference